simplworld/simpl-calc-model/README.md

 this will create the Docker image and run it.
 The first time you run it it will error as it can't find the simpl-calc game in the API.

-Create a shell into the simpl-calc-model container by running:
+In a separate terminal, create a shell into the simpl-calc-model container by running:

 ```bash
 $ docker-compose run --rm model.backend bash